 - You can avoid boredom.
 I have zero scientific evidence of this but I really believe that boredom is responsible for a lot of society’s ills and people’s destructive behaviors.
 How many people come home and drink 4 or 5 beers every night simply because it’s something to do while they watch TV?
 What if 1 or 2 of those nights they were at a class learning to make stained glass or canning the produce from their garden instead?

 - Hobbies enrich your perspective.
-Remember that old public service announcement: “The more best generic levitra overnight you know, the more you grow”?
+Remember that old public service announcement: “The more tadalafil you know, the more you grow”?
 Yes, I’m channeling the late 80s here.
 Any opportunity to learn something new, to be challenged anew, is great for character-building and seeing the world through refreshed eyes.

 What hobbies do you find rewarding?
 What hobbies do you want to pursue but haven’t gotten around to yet?